t3rabyt3-zz/TIDoS-Framework/README.md

 - [x] Can detect if you are being tricked into a honeypot.
 - [x] Can check the connectivity strength of your website by flooding it at the UDP level.
 - [x] Its written mostly using pre-defined APIs so results are pretty accurate.
+- [x] This project modules are still in beta phase.
+Work is still on, I will update everything once everything gets over...

 <img src='https://i.imgur.com/uWWCfw2.png' />